KitchenBoy08/Quest-MP/README.md

-# BONELAB Fusion Release
+# BONELAB TideFusion Release
 A multiplayer mod for BONELAB featuring support for all platforms.
 [You can view a basic installation guide here.](INSTALLATION.md)

 ![](https://i.imgur.com/1ZpMfei.png)

 ## Networking
-This mod is networked and built around Steam, but the networking system can be swapped out using a Networking Layer.
+Fusion is networked and built around Steam, but the networking system can be swapped out using a Networking Layer.
+This fork adds its own Networking layer using P2P called Riptide.

 ## Modules
 Fusion supports a system called "Modules".
 This allows other code mods to add on and sync their own events in Fusion.